IntelLabs/nlp-architect/solutions/set_expansion/README.md

     will listen on localhost:1234.
 If you set the host/port you should also set it in the ui/settings.py file.

-2.2.
-Run the UI application:
+    B. Run the UI application:
     ```
     bokeh serve --show ui
     ```